Oldsmobile 98: Eleventh generation (1985–1990)

 By 1990, the engine for the eleventh-generation Oldsmobile Ninety-Eight featured a harmonic balancer and increased horsepower over 1985 models.
 Also in 1990, a PGA edition package for the Regency Brougham included gold PGA emblems, gold nameplate badging, gold striping, and wire wheels with gold emblems.
 1990 would be the last year that the "Regency Brougham" trim level, first introduced in 1982, was offered on a Ninety-Eight.
+The illuminated steering wheel control buttons now matched the interior color.
+Auto down driver's window, keyless entry, and an electrochromic (auto dimming) rear view mirror became standard on the Touring Sedan.